 By delaying the purchase of the scanner until after the end of the super deduction, the net cost is £29,400 (£40,000-£10,600).
 Davina saves £720 more than Darren by waiting for the super deduction to finish.

 This seems like a very unexpected result – the reason it occurs is because of the increase in corporation tax, and the way in which profits of between £50,000 to £250,000 will be taxed, from April 2023.

-Whilst it certainly helps to save tax on any new equipment purchases.
-Whether the super deduction encourages dentists with a company to invest in new additional pieces of equipment or simply make purchases they were intending to make with or without a super deduction.
-Only time will tell.
+The super deduction certainly helps to save tax on any new equipment purchases.
+Whether it encourages dentists with a company to invest in new additional pieces of equipment or simply make purchases they were intending to make anyway, only time will tell.

-Dentists have acess to the AIA and are used to getting 100% tax deuctions for most of their equiptment purchases.
+Dentists have acess to the AIA and are used to getting 100% tax deductions for most of their equipment purchases.
 I don’t agree that the extra 30% super deduction justifies the title of ‘biggest business tax cut in modern British history’.

 It doesn’t help with the investment into a new property or anyone wanting to acquire the goodwill of any existing practice.
 It is no help to self-employed dentists.